openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 #.
 Click the Settings icon to open the settings for the exam.

 #.
-Select the **This exam is timed** option, and specify the allotted time for
+Select the **This exam is timed** option.

-   the exam in hours and minutes.
+#.
+Specify the allotted time for the exam in hours and minutes.

    If the exam is a timed exam but not a proctored exam, this is your last step.